-- 1) Groups of two will be assigned a particular mixture in which to assess growth rates. - i) Growth 1-6: NZC media - Overnight cultures of wild type (C600) E. coli were inoculated into 50mL of each of these media, and incubated on a shaker at 37°C for 15 minutes prior to the start of the experiment.
+- 1. Groups of two will be assigned a particular strain in which to assess growth rates. - 2.
+Overnight cultures of the E. coli strains were inoculated into 50 mL of media, and incubated on a shaker at 37°C for 1 hour prior to the start of the experiment.
 This ensures that the so-called "lag phase" has passed, and that (slow) exponential growth has begun.